joemoose/dungeoneers.d20/docs/combat.md

 !!! note

 		Morale checks don’t apply to players.
 You have to decide when it’s prudent to run away!

-## Disengaging

-If you want to retreat to an adjacent zone while an enemy occupies your zone, you must first make a successful STR *or* DEX check to disengage from the fight.
-If you fail, the enemy makes a free attack against you as you retreat from the zone.

 ## Warbands